zabroseric/sfdc-xml-parser/README.md

 In the situations there are nodes that we want to ignore, we can specify a Xpath decendant to start from.

-In the below example, the books node is detected as a map as there is only one child node.
-If the **setArrayNodes**, the deserialization will treat the books node as an array.

 ```java
 Map<String, Object> objElements = (Map<String, Object>) XML.deserialize(
   '<Response>' +